 You can’t help feeling a sense of history when you visit Roskilde.
 But what exciting stories lie hidden behind the many historical buildings and places?

-A free city guide is available which consists of a 5 km walk.
-The guide is available in Danish, English, German and French – pick it up when you visit us at the Tourist Office.
+A city guide is available which consists of a 5 km walk.
+The guide is available in Danish, English, German and French – visit us at the Tourist Office.

 What you will see

 The route start at Stændertorvet, which has been the city centre and marketplace since the Middle Ages.
 Then you cross over the square to the Yellow Palace, which was originally built for the royal family in the 1730s, but which today houses both the bishop’s residence and the Museum of Contemporary Art.

 From the palace yard, you step out into Cathedral Square, where you come to our proud UNESCO World Heritage Site, Roskilde Cathedral, with its many royal graves and side chapels.

 Next you walk on to one of Roskildes many springs Maglekilde and then on down to the charming old harbour and fishing village of St Jørgensberg.
 The walk then takes you along the harbour to the Viking Ship Museum, where amongst other things you can see the five original Viking ships found on the bottom of Roskilde Fjord in the early 1960s.

 From the harbour area, the walk now goes up through City Park to Roskilde Museum, where you can learn about the city’s entire history from its greatness in the Middle Ages to the Roskilde Festival.

 The walk also takes you past Roskilde Convent, which has functioned both as a manor house and a home for unmarried ladies of rank, and today it has attractive town residences.